OkilyDokily/AnimalShelterProject/README.md

 * so header then space then paste the cookie value you received from the login request

 ## Secured API routes
-POST route: Create a new animal entitity in the database http://localhost:5000/api/animals/ as a POST request in postman.
+* See the previous sections for login instructions POST route: Create a new animal entitity in the database http://localhost:5000/api/animals/ as a POST request in postman.
 Include in the body of the request a JSON object that includes the name of the animal and the type of animal it is.